 - Get your website listed on our published members page and member blog pages.

-- Submit to club contests such as the Anne Fox 1-page prize ($250)
+- Submit to club contests such as the Anne Fox 1-page prize ($250 first prize)

 - Share your news in Write Angles, on the CWC Facebook Page and Twitter

-- Post your events in our club calendar
+- Stay connected and post your events in our club calendar

 - Brush up presentation skills and get a professional interview as a CWC Featured Member